alexrobincrabbe/Wordwell/TESTING.md

 # Browsers/Devices

-The site was tested accross Chrome, Mozilla Firefox, Opera, Microsoft Edge.
-It was tested on desktop, an android device and ipad.
+The site was tested across Chrome, Mozilla Firefox, Opera, Safari and Microsoft Edge.
+It was tested on desktop, an android device and iPad.
 The only issue found was that some profile pictures appear to load slowly in Mozilla Firefox.

 # Bugs

 ## Fixed Bugs

-- The currently field of the profile page form appeared blank when using crispy forms.
+- The 'currently' field of the profile page form appeared blank when using crispy forms.
 I fixed this by accessing the DOM with JavaScript to insert the content
 - The login form allows long usernames to be entered, although the length of the username field is restricted, resulting in an error when a new user is created.
 I fixed this by using JavaScript to change the attribute of the username field to restrict the length of input

 ## Unfixed Bugs